Server Side Config

 Enabling Server Side Config

-To use server side repo config create a config file, ex. repos.yaml
+To use server side repo config create a config file, ex. repos.yaml, and pass it to the atlantis server command via the --repo-config flag, ex. --repo-config=path/to/repos.yaml.

 Example Server Side Repo